Anterior Cruciate Ligament Tear (ACL Tears):

 The ACL’s primary role is to prevent the shinbone from moving forward and rotating on the thigh bone.

-- Grade One: Although your ligament has been stretched, it continues to stabilize the knee joint.
+- Grade One: Although the ligament appears stretched, it continues to stabilize the knee joint.

-- Grade Two: Your ligament has been relaxed and stretched.
+- Grade Two: The ligament appears relaxed and stretched.
 It’s ripped in half.
 (This is an unusual grade.)

-- Grade Three: Your ligament has been ripped and is now in two parts.
+- Grade Three: The ligament appears ripped and now exists in two parts.
 This is a serious injury.

 The collateral ligaments, joint capsule, articular cartilage, and menisci are frequently injured in conjunction with ACL rupture (cartilage pads).

-How Common are ACL Tears?
-Who is at Risk?
+How Common Are ACL Tears?
+Who can get an ACL Tear?

 An ACL tear can occur at any age, although girls are four times more likely than males to get one.
 Experts are divided on why women are more vulnerable.
-Some speculate that this is due to a lack of physical training, neuromuscular control, or muscle strength.
+Some speculate that this is due to women lacking physical training, neuromuscular control, or muscle strength.
 Others believe it’s due to differences in pelvic and lower leg alignment, looser ligaments, or estrogen’s effect on a woman’s ligaments.
-Differences in how men and women leap and land may possibly have a role.
+Differences in how men and women leap and land may have a role.

 Some people believe they are steady enough to walk if they do it slowly and cautiously.
-Others opt for crutches in the event that their knee “gives out” (collapses or buckles).
+Others opt for crutches if their knee “gives out” (collapses or buckles).

 Do ACL Tears Hurt?

 Yes.
-When the damage occurs, you will experience discomfort and maybe hear or feel a pop.
+When the damage occurs, your child will experience discomfort and may hear or feel a pop.

-What happens if a child’s ACL is torn?
+What happens if a child tears his or her ACL

 Adolescents and children are still developing.
 Reconstructing an ACL might result in growth plate damage, which can cause bone development issues.
-The surgeon may wait until the kid is older and their bones have matured before operating on the ACL, or they may utilize sophisticated procedures to avoid damaging the growth plate.
+The surgeon may wait until the child gets older and their bones have matured before operating on the ACL, or they may utilize sophisticated procedures to avoid damaging the growth plate.

 What Causes ACL Tears?

-- Your knee twists when you abruptly change direction.
+- The knee twists when your child abruptly changes direction.

 - Collide with another person, as in a football tackle.

-You may feel or hear a snap in your knee when your ACL rips, or you may feel like your knee has “given out.”
+You may feel or hear a snap in your child’s knee when the ACL rips, or your child may feel like his or her knee has “given out.”
 Other signs and symptoms include:

 - Swelling begins right after (but can begin four to six hours after the accident) and lasts two to four weeks.

-- Your knee’s range of motion has been reduced.
+- Your child’s knee’s range of motion has been reduced.

-Other probable causes of your knee discomfort are ruled out as part of the diagnosing procedure.
-An x-ray will need to be taken by your doctor to ensure that no bones have been shattered.
+Other probable causes of knee discomfort are ruled out as part of the diagnostic procedure.
+Your doctor will need to take an X-ray to ensure that no bones have been shattered.
 He or she will take a medical history and inquire about the knee discomfort in particular.
-They’ll look at your damaged knee and compare it to your other one.
-This test is quite effective at diagnosing ACL injuries.
-A magnetic resonance imaging (MRI) will almost certainly take place.
-The ligaments are visible on MRIs, and a doctor will determine if there is a torn ACL.
+They’ll look at your child’s damaged knee and compare it to the other one.
+This test effectively diagnoses ACL injuries.
+Magnetic resonance imaging (MRI) will almost certainly take place.
+The ligaments are visible on MRIs, and a doctor will make the final decision based on the MRI.

 R.I.C.E. treatment should take place as soon as possible following an injury: